BrandynThibaultMerkle/test-blog/server/README.md

 2. Automatically paginates blog posts (10 posts per page)
 3. Updates the blog metadata file
 4. Creates new page files when needed
+5. Generates static HTML files for SEO
+6. Creates and maintains a sitemap.xml file

 ## For Non-Technical Users